Dr. Colossus: 2017–present: Studio albums

+Dr. Colossus performing live in March, 2026.

 In 2017, Colliver and Johnston added a third member, bass player Mike Findlay, and started a crowdfunding campaign that easily eclipsed its target.
 They recorded their debut album, The Dank which was released in September 2017.

 In November 2017, Nathan Johnston died in his sleep.
-After some grieving time, Colliver and Findlay struggled with the sense there was "some unfinished business with Dr Colossus that Nath would have wanted to be finished" and they called in one of Nathan's longtime friends Josh Eales to take his place on drums, as well as Jono's brother Joel as an extra guitarist, with the idea of playing some tribute shows to honour Nathan's memory.
+After some grieving time, Colliver and Findlay struggled with the sense there was "some unfinished business with Dr. Colossus that Nath would have wanted to be finished" and they called in one of Nathan's longtime friends Josh Eales to take his place on drums, as well as Jono's brother Joel as an extra guitarist, with the idea of playing some tribute shows to honour Nathan's memory.

 In July 2019, the band released the single, "Sixty-Six & Six", their first new music in two years and an Australian tour with Okilly Dokilly.
 "Sixty-Six & Six" tells the tale of Rod and Todd Flanders and their firm stance on not going to church.

 In February 2020, the band toured with Okilly Dokilly in Australia.

 In March 2021, the band announced the forthcoming released of their second studio album, alongside the single "Pickabar", which references the story of when Homer forgets to pick Bart up from soccer practice.
 The album was released on 22 May 2021 and debuted at number 16 on the ARIA Charts.